 10. Welcomes the offer of … to lead the Task Force on Public Participation in Decision-making;

-11. Requests the Task Force, subject to the availability of resources and taking into account, inter alia, the national implementation reports, the findings of the Compliance Committee of a systemic nature, other relevant assessments and the experiences of the public, to continue working to strengthen the implementation of the public participation provisions of the Convention through undertaking the following tasks:
+11. Requests the Task Force, subject to the availability of resources and taking into account, inter alia, the national implementation reports, the findings of the Compliance Committee of a systemic nature, other relevant assessments and the experiences of the public, to continue working to strengthen the implementation of the public participation provisions of the Convention, with special attention to:

-(a) Monitoring the use of the Maastricht Recommendations on Promoting Effective Public Participation in Decision-making in Environmental Matters, including through the gathering of experiences from Parties and stakeholders regarding their application;
+(a) Gathering experiences from Parties and stakeholders regarding the application of the Maastricht Recommendations where it has been chosen to apply them ;

 (b) Overseeing the collection and dissemination of good practices in public participation in decision-making through the Aarhus Good Practice online database;